 For our own hermeneutical correction and maturity, it is important for us to recognize Ezra’s interpretive lens and what he focused on.
 The immediate situation of Ezra’s prayer was soon after the Jerusalem temple had been rebuilt, which was of great significance for the returning exiles for Israel’s identity that composed Second Temple Judaism.
 Ezra’s primary focus was on their covenant relationship with God, and only secondarily about the physical temple building.
 His prayer hereby reflected both Ezra’s sensitivity to the qualitative and awareness of the relational, specifically toward God.
 His language therefore used the word “sanctuary” to highlight God’s presence (qōdeš, Most Holy Place; also miqdāš, a place or thing consecrated to God, e.g. Ex 25:8; Dt 16:2,6,11), rather than the term for the physical temple (hēykāl, cf. Ezra 3:6,10,; 4:1; 2 Kgs 24:13).
 The sanctuary specifically referred to the place where God’s presence would dwell in the midst of his people; and only God could determine where the sanctuary would be built, and how his presence could be encountered (written in the law).
 God’s presence (pāneh, face, the front of, presence) is also signified in Scripture by his “Name” (e.g. Dt 12:11: 16:2,6,11; 1 Kgs 5:5) and “glory” (e.g. Ps 26:8; Ezek 10:1-4,18; 43:1-2), which Jesus whole-ly embodied (2 Cor 4:6).
 God’s presence dwelled in the sanctuary to be “among you” and “walk among you,” (Lev 26:12); yet, the people’s presence with this holy God always had to be mediated through the priests’ intercession with sacrifices.
 Moreover, only the high priest could enter the inner sanctuary, the Most Holy Place, once a year to present the blood of sacrifices for Atonement before God’s most vulnerable presence there.
 Thus, for most of the people, their encounter with the whole and holy God was indirect at best.

-In the NT, God’s relational context undergoes an unimaginable shift from sanctuary in the tabernacle or temple building to the hearts of God’s new creation family—that which distinguishes us—as the new “place” for the whole of God’s vulnerable presence in the Face of Christ to dwell (Jn 14:23; Eph 2:18-22; 2 Cor 6:16).
+In the NT, God’s relational context undergoes an unimaginable shift from sanctuary in the tabernacle or temple building to the hearts of God’s new creation family that now distinguishes us as the new “place” for the whole of God’s vulnerable presence in the Face of Christ to dwell in (Jn 14:23; Eph 2:18-22; 2 Cor 6:16).
 And now that the Spirit has come to dwell in our hearts (Jn 14:17; 15:26; 16:13-14), the trinitarian relational process goes even deeper for us (Rom 8:14-16).
 Being who and whose we are as God’s people, what emerges even more clearly is our relational responsibility as the new covenant family of God.
 How much more deeply we can experience God Face to face because Jesus entered into the “most holy place” behind the curtain to make his sacrifice before the Father (Heb 9:11-15); and by this Jesus accomplished his conclusive relational work in the vulnerable involvement of love (not merely sacrifice) that tore the curtain open so that we can enter in.
 We are now able to join him both in his involvement and sacrifice of love ‘behind the curtain’ for intimate communion Face to face with the veil removed, and therefore to participate directly in his life in the new covenant.
 This participation in God’s life composes liturgy behind the curtain in the language of whole worship.

 This undeniable theological reality yearns to be the experiential truth of the practice by Christ’s church: The temple has been reconfigured without the curtain, and reconstituted to be the dwelling of God in the hearts of his family (Jn 14:23; 17:26; Eph 2:21-22) for Face-to-face relationship together without the veil (2 Cor 3:18; 4:6).
 Worship of the whole of God can only take place in this new relational context (Jn 4:21-23); and this involves by its nature the communion of reciprocal Face-to-face-to-Face relationship together—that is, the vulnerable involvement of our whole person in compatible response to the whole of God’s vulnerable presence and intimate involvement composed by the face of Christ.
 This new relational process is inseparable from the new relational context of God’s temple in which/whom the whole of God dwells.
 This integral relational context and process composed by God’s Face are the irreducible and nonnegotiable terms necessary for communion together in order to compose our liturgy behind the curtain that both distinguishes and has significance to the whole of God.